 Jardiance comes in the form of a tablet, and it is available in 10 mg and 25 mg strengths.
 Patients typically take it once a day, usually in the morning, with or without food.

-Jardiance Side Effects
+Jardiance Adverse Effects

-Occasionally, some experience more serious side effects when taking Jardiance.
+Occasionally, some experience more serious effects when taking Jardiance.
 These should immediately be reported to a doctor:

 - Chronic yeast infections